Singapore doctors help Bangladesh hospitals improve treatment of burn patients

 Bangladesh's State Minister for Health, Zahid Malik, spoke of the need to train its medical staff in order to offer better treatment.

 "In order to treat a large number of patients, we don't have adequate medical facilities in Bangladesh.
-Our Prime Minister also felt the need for an institute where we can not only treat our people but train our people," he said.
+Our Prime Minister also felt the need for an institute where we can not only treat our people but train our people," he said on Saturday (Nov 25).

 "With this collaboration, we feel that our doctors and nurses will be trained with knowledge and experiences that will be world class."